 Streamline how you develop your schedules with automated production scheduling and have materials and resources assigned to manufacturing orders automatically.

-Planning the Work
+Planning the work

 Manufacturing orders are automatically split into tasks, and those tasks are automatically assigned to operators and resources.
 However, managers can easily transfer and reassign tasks if you need to change the workflow.

 Managers can assign tasks to operators and track the progress of those tasks.
 While operators can: